fechanique/cordova-plugin-fcm/README.md

 //sound: optional field if you want sound with the notification
 //click_action: must be present with the specified value for Android
 //icon: white icon resource name for Android >5.0
-//data: put any "param":"value" and retreive them in the JavaScript notification callback
+//data: put any "param":"value" and retrieve them in the JavaScript notification callback
 //to: device token or /topic/topicExample
 //priority: must be set to "high" for delivering notifications on closed iOS apps
 //restricted_package_name: optional field if you want to send only to a restricted app package (i.e: com.myapp.test)